LordFlexer/Intro-to-Threat-Hunting/docs/glossary.md

 Burp Suite: A web application security testing tool used for scanning and exploiting web vulnerabilities.
 Source: PortSwigger.

 CloudTrail: An AWS service that logs API calls made in an AWS account, used for auditing and threat hunting in cloud environments.
 Source: AWS.
-DeepSeek (2026) was used as a generative AI tool to assist